Initial Programming Exercises On Simple Neural Networks

 Exercise to implement, using linear algebra programming, a multilayer perceptron learning the X-OR function

 Implement a neural network that performs the X-OR function below.
-To this purpose you will need a multilayer perceptron with 3 input units, 1 output units, and a variable number of hidden units (initially, implement a network with 1 hidden layer only).
+For this purpose, you will need a multilayer perceptron with 3 input units, 1 output unit, and a variable number of hidden units (initially, implement a network with 1 hidden layer only).